Lord's Taverners

 The Lord's Taverners exist to positively impact the lives of young people facing the challenges of inequality.

-The charity works across the UK and beyond to provide inclusive and impactful cricket programmes, empowering young people with disabilities and from disadvantaged communities to develop the knowledge, skills, capabilities and confidence required to overcome the challenges of inequality, raise their aspirations and reach their potential.
+The charity works across the UK to provide free, inclusive and impactful cricket programmes, empowering young people with a disability and those facing socio-economic disadvantage to develop the knowledge, skills, capabilities and confidence required to overcome the challenges of inequality, raise their aspirations and unlock their potential.

 By working to empower young people to fulfil their potential, the charity is helping to build inclusive communities and lay the foundations for a positive future through its free cricket programmes.